 “…you will desire to control your husband, but he will rule over you.”
 Gen. 3:16 NLT

 “…your desire shall be against your husband, and he shall rule over you.”
 Gen. 3:16 ESV

 One by one my friends and I got married.
-We went off into the sunset with our men.
-It didn’t take long for us to see that we hadn’t married the leaders we had dreamed of.
+Off into the sunset we went!
+But it didn’t take long for us to see that we hadn’t married the leaders we had dreamed of.
 They weren’t doing it right.
 They weren’t doing it right at all.
-So, we decided it was our job to instruct them and we began to point out the ways in which they needed to grow in their leadership abilities.
-And if they tried to make any major decisions, we questioned them because they really didn’t measure up to what we had decided was a “godly leader”.
+So, we decided it was our job to instruct them.
+We began to point out the ways in which they needed to grow in their leadership abilities, and if they tried to make any major decisions we questioned them.

 I was completely humbled and ashamed at how I had been treating my precious husband.
 I had been so busy holding him to an ideal of what I thought leadership should look like, that I had missed all that my husband was already doing and what a kind, gentle, grace filled leader he had already been growing in to!

-We have been married for 28 years now and I have seen this scenario with young dating and married couples more times than I can count.
-I often feel sorry for the men I have seen who are carrying the burden that their girlfriends or wives unknowingly heap on their shoulders in the way I did my own husband all those years ago.
-I often remind my son that if he dates a girl who is constantly reminding him to “be a leader” and then proceeds to tell him how it should be done, she is never pleased by his efforts, or doesn’t give him room to be learning, then he needs to be aware that there is a good chance that he is dating a “nag in training!”
+We have been married for 29 years now and I have seen this scenario with young dating and married couples more times than I can count.
+I often feel sorry for the men I have seen who are carrying the burden that their girlfriends or new wives unknowingly heap on their shoulders in the way I did my own husband all those years ago.

 6 Things to Remember: